-Spraying pesticides, fumigant sprays or fogs actually don’t work in killing lice.
+Spraying pesticides, fumigant sprays or fog actually don’t work in killing lice.
 The reason for this is that they are very resistant to most pesticides.
-According to a study in the Journal of Medical Entomology, 42 of the 48 states in the United States has lice that contain high levels of gene mutations that are resistant against pesticides.
+According to a study in the Journal of Medical Entomology, 42 of the 48 states in the United States has lice that contain high levels of gene mutations that are resistant to pesticides.

 Most pesticides also carry harmful chemicals when sprayed on pillows, which can badly affect human health when inhaled.
 This can include abnormal neurobehavioural development in children, causing cancers, etc…

 Pesticides are the worst treatment and are ineffective for lice.
 As an alternative, you can fill a spray bottle with rubbing (clinical) alcohol and spray it over your pillows and mattress.
 Lice are not resistant to alcohol and will kill them off pretty easily.
 However, rubbing alcohol does cost quite a bit of money… So it makes sense to just wash and vacuum your pillows instead.

 When it comes to lice, it is considered to be a “parasite infection”.
 Getting rid of it ultimately boils down to personal hygiene, getting proper treatment is the first step to recovery.
 Cleaning comes next.